kean/Nuke/Documentation/NukeExtensions.docc/ImageViewExtensions.md

 ### Tint Colors

-You can also specify a custom content modes to be used for each image type: placeholder, success, failure.
+You can also specify custom tint colors to be used for each image type: placeholder, success, failure.

 ```swift
 options.tintColors = .init(success: .green, failure: .red, placeholder: .yellow)